mlafleur/mlafleur.github.io/_posts/2017/2017-06-14-microsoft-v2-endpoint-admin-consent.md

 title: v2 Endpoint & Admin Consent
 subtitle: Mother may I?
 Obtaining Administrative Consent for your application
 tags:
-  - Azure
   - Azure Active Directory
   - Microsoft Graph
-  - OAUTH
-  - Office
+  - OAuth
   - v2 Endpoint
+background: '/img/train.jpg'
+category: aadv2
 ---
 _This is a continuation of my [Microsoft v2 Endpoint Primer][primer].
 If you haven't read this article yet, I highly recommend starting there.
 I will be glossing over several bits of configuration we previously covered._